uri-library-data-services/iassist-preview/content/blog/anes-announcement-deadlines-anes-2010-2012-egss-online-commons-proposals.md

 a diverse set of topics that are relevant to a wide set of research communities.
-Lastly, the flexibility of these surveys as to both content and timing will allow the ANES to respond promptly to emerging political issues in this volatile period in our country\'s history.
+Lastly, the flexibility of these surveys as to both content and timing will allow the ANES to respond promptly to emerging political issues in this volatile period in our country's history.

 About the Online Commons